kequtech/print-weekly-surprise/readme.md

 The print job runs via **cron**.
 By default it’s set to **Mondays at 09:30 (UTC)**.
-You can change this with the `TZ` and `CRON` variable, using standard cron syntax:
+You can change this with the `TZ` and `CRON` variables, using standard cron syntax:

 ```
 -e TZ=America/New_York